Elytrus/Snippets/README.md

     * Miller-Rabin Primality Test
     * Pollard-Rho Factoring (?)
     * CDQ
-    * Difference Array on Euler Tour for tree queries
+    * Difference Array on Euler Tour for bit queries

 ## Templates that need to be ported